 Develop Empathy for Your Target Audience

-Engage users in the process: Encourage users to share their thoughts and participate in the design process.
+Engage users in the process: Encourage users to share their thoughts through qualitative research—it’ll add depth and perspective to fill out a richer picture of what goes on in their environment.

 Design Thinking Stage 2: Strategies to Define the Problem